 - Red was shortlisted for three Academy Awards: Best Director, Original Screenplay, and Cinematography.
 It had been deemed ineligible in the Best Foreign Language Film category.

-Three Colors: Red (movie 1994) review: Krzysztof Kieslowski’s 1994 psychological and metaphysical romantic drama is the best entry in the trilogy
+Three Colors: Red (1994) review: Krzysztof Kieslowski’s psychological/metaphysical romantic drama is the best entry in the trilogy

 The final entry in Krzysztof Kieslowski’s “Three Colors” trilogy, the 1994 drama Three Colors: Red / Trois couleurs: Rouge is almost universally acclaimed as the best one.
 And for once, the general consensus is correct.